Indianapolis Criminal Defense Attorney

 As a criminal defendant in Indianapolis, it helps to know what to expect during your criminal case.
 While each case is unique and may involve particular actions and processes that others will not, there is a basic system the majority of Indianapolis criminal cases follow.
 Learning about the path of a criminal case can give you more information about the case against you, as well as your rights and responsibilities as a defendant:

-- This other pretrial activity serves to help you retain a free or low-cost public defender if you have not already retained a private attorney.
+- Review of counsel: This other pretrial activity serves to help you retain a free or low-cost public defender if you have not already retained a private attorney.
 Most parties will qualify for a public defender if they cannot afford a lawyer.

-- If you and your attorney agree to enter a plea deal, you will strive to reach an agreement with the courts.
+- The plea agreement and sentencing: If you and your attorney agree to enter a plea deal, you will strive to reach an agreement with the courts.
 At this point, your case can end and you will receive your sentence.

 - Jury trial: If you cannot reach a plea deal or other agreement at this point, a jury trial will ensue.
 In these cases, a jury of your peers will listen to both sides of the case and determine if you’re innocent or guilty.
 If not guilty, you are free to go without a criminal conviction.
 If guilty, the judge will issue your sentence.